m0n0x41d/quint-code/README.md

 ## What Is This, Really?

-A set of slash commands for AI coding tools that implement **hypothesis-driven reasoning**.
-You generate competing ideas, verify them logically, test them empirically, and document the rationale.
+A set of slash commands for AI coding tools that implement **hypothesis-driven reasoning** following the **First Principles Framework (FPF)** workflow.
+You generate competing ideas, verify them logically, test them empirically, manage their lifecycle, and document the rationale.

 Based on the [First Principles Framework (FPF)](https://github.com/ailev/FPF) by Anatoly Levenchuk.

-**The core loop:**

-1. Generate multiple hypotheses
-2. Verify them logically
-3. Test them empirically
-4. Audit for blind spots
-5. Decide with full rationale documented
+**The FPF Workflow Phases and Core Loop (managed by `quint-mcp`):**

+The `quint-mcp` (Multi-platform Core Protocol) project manages the FPF workflow, ensuring a structured approach to problem-solving.
+Hypotheses move through distinct knowledge levels (L0, L1, L2, Invalid) based on their verification and validation status.

+1.  **IDLE**: The initial state, or after a decision is finalized.
+2.  **ABDUCTION (Hypothesize)**: Generate multiple hypotheses.
+Outputs L0/ (unverified ideas).
+3.  **DEDUCTION (Check)**: Verify logical consistency.
+Moves L0 hypotheses to L1/ (logically sound) or Invalid/ on failure.
+4.  **INDUCTION (Test/Research)**: Test hypotheses empirically.
+Moves L1 hypotheses to L2/ (empirically tested) or Invalid/ on failure.
+Loopback to ABDUCTION for refinement is supported.
+5.  **DECISION**: Finalize the decision, archive the session.
+Moves L2 hypotheses to the final decision and related files.

 AI generates.
 You decide.